Why Choose Cedars-Sinai Marina del Rey Hospital for Bladder Cancer Treatment?

-The highly skilled urologists and oncologists at Marina Del Rey Hospital are well-trained in the evaluation of patients with bladder cancer.
+The highly skilled urologists and oncologists at Cedars-Sinai Marina del Rey Hospital are well-trained in the evaluation of patients with bladder cancer.
 Taking into account the type of cancer and its stage, a most suitable treatment approach is considered.
 Surgical removal of the bladder may be required to completely treat this condition.
 Your oncologist will be able to help you decide on the most appropriate treatment option.

 Bladder cancer starts when your urinary bladder cells begin to divide without control.
 As more and more cells form, they can accumulate to develop into a tumor and slowly may spread to nearby structures and lymph nodes or to other parts of your body such as lungs, liver, and bones.
 The bladder wall is made up of several layers of different types of cells.
 Most commonly, bladder cancer starts in the innermost lining of the bladder called the transitional epithelium or urothelium.
 Once cancer spreads into or through the other layers of the bladder wall, it becomes advanced and can be difficult to treat.